kaiinui/cchooks/README.md

 # cchooks

-Simple pre-defined hooks to disallow specific commands and gives meaningful feedback to Claude Code.
+**cchooks** provides simple, pre-defined hooks that block dangerous shell commands and return helpful feedback to Claude Code.

-## Why?
+## Why use cchooks?

-* Writing hooks in `jq` and `bash` are not human readable.
+* **Readable hooks** – Writing complex patterns in `jq` or `bash` can be hard to maintain. cchooks lets you describe them declaratively in JSON.
-* You might only want to deny few specific command patterns.
+* **Targeted denial** – Block only the exact commands (or patterns) you care about, instead of every shell invocation.

 ## Installation

-Add folllowing JSON to `./.claude/settings.json`
+Add the following snippet to `./.claude/settings.json`:

 ```json
 {